Hello everyone! 🙂

 I’ve seen Danny Glover before in the 2006 remake of ‘The Shaggy Dog’.
 Milo happens to be the estranged friend of Eddie.
-They worked together running a cafe.
+They worked together running a café.
 Early on, Eddie isn’t happy to see Milo back.
-They go through this game to reconcile differences as Dwayne Johnson and Kevin Hart. 🙂
+They go through this game to reconcile their differences as Dwayne Johnson and Kevin Hart. 🙂

 What about Bethany?
 Oh don’t worry!
 She eventually ends up in the game as a…black-winged horse named Cyclone.
 That’s quite different. 😀 She also acquires the help of Alex Vreeke from the previous film who ends up back in the body of Nick Jonas as ‘Seaplane’ McDonough like last time. 😀

 Spencer meanwhile has ended up in the avatar of Awkwanfina as Ming Fleetfoot, who is a cat-burglar in the game.
-It does sound complicated as I write this, but I found how easy it was to pick things up with the film so well-delivered a coherent manner and with lots of fun and action involved.
+It does sound complicated as I write this, but I found how easy it was to pick things up with the film being so well-delivered in a coherent manner and with lots of fun and action involved.

 I especially like how they resolved the issue of people’s mixed up avatars by going into some green-glowing water that switches bodies around.
 Spencer is back in Dwayne Johnson; Fridge is back in Kevin Hart and Bethany is back in Jack Black.
 Bethany seems happy to be back as Jack Black again. 😀

-Danny DeVito’s Eddie also ends up in Awakwanfina and Danny Glover’s Milo ends up in Cyclone the horse.
+Danny DeVito’s Eddie also ends up in Awakwanfina as Ming and Danny Glover’s Milo ends up in Cyclone the horse.
 The film felt satisfying to watch, especially with plenty of action-packed set-pieces and lots of comedic moments.
 I found it easy to laugh watching this film, similar to me seeing the previous film.

 My favourite comedic moment in the film has to be when Fridge as Kevin Hart’s avatar refuses to have cake offered to him and he goes into such a rage about it.
-Bethany as Jack Black goes “No thank you” very politely about it.
-It was just so funny to watch as it’s been well-built upon in these movies.
+Bethany as Jack Black goes “No, thank you” very politely about it.
+It was just so funny to watch, as it’s been well-built upon in these movies.

 ‘Jumanji: The Next Level’ has been a worthwhile movie to watch at the cinema.
 I’m glad I saw it before Christmas this year.
 I knew I was going to have a good time watching this movie and the anticipation was well-paid.
 Who knows?
 Maybe they’ll get to make a third ‘Jumanji’ film before long.